 Electrolyte Deficiencies

 This is due to the chemicals it obtains as stored in plastic bottles for a long period.
-Studies have shown that Bisphenol A (BPA) is an endocrine disruptor that is proven to be linked with cancer, neurological diseases, and some women-related conditions such as early puberty, infertility, premature labor, etc. Lastly, as it is exposed to air, it attracts and traps carbon dioxide, significantly affecting the body's acidity.
+Studies have shown that Bisphenol A (BPA) is an endocrine disruptor that is proven to be linked with cancer, neurological diseases, and some women-related conditions such as early puberty, infertility, premature labor, etc.

-Changing pH Balance of Blood and Tissues
+Changing the pH Balance of Blood and Tissues

-The distilled water's pH level is 7.0, and the blood's pH level must remain between 7.35 and 7.45.
+The distilled water's pH level is 7.0, and the blood's pH must remain between 7.35 and 7.45.
 If the level drops lower than that, acidosis may happen- the excessive acid condition of the blood or tissues.

 The Difference in the Water You Drink